Translated by machine translator

 Main violations detected by the Consumer Rights Protection Centre:

-(1) the duration of the contract is not sufficiently clearly defined in the Treaty.
+(1) The duration of the contract is not sufficiently clearly defined in the Treaty.

 For example, the Treaty States that “the Treaty shall enter into force at the time of signature and shall be concluded for an indefinite period”.
 The same Treaty sets the minimum duration of the Treaty at one year.